jzanetti/sijin_task_202303/README.md

 # 4. Usage:

-## 4.1 COVID case comparisons:
+## 4.1 Waster Water SARS-CoV-2 Genome Copies Comparisons:

-In order to calculate the regional correlations for COVID cases, the following command can be used:
+In order to calculate the regional correlations for COVID genome copies, the following command can be used:
 ```
 conda activate esr_task
 ww --workdir <WORKDIR> [--cfg <CFG>]